-Comprehensive Eye Care in Washington, Creve Coeur & Bridgeton, MO
+Comprehensive Eye Care in Washington and Creve Coeur, MO

 The cornea is the outermost layer of your eye.
 It is a clear dome that helps protect the eye from germs, dust, and other harmful particles.
 Light rays first enter your eye through the cornea, the “window” of your eye.
 The cornea and lens in your eye work together to help your eye focus.

 Dry eye is a common condition that can occur if you do not produce enough tears or if your tears are not normal.
 Symptoms may include itching, burning, stinging, or excess tearing.
 Dry eye can result from blocked tear ducts, eye infections, and some medications.
 Environmental factors such as sun exposure, smoke, wind, dry air, or indoor air conditioning can also contribute to dry eye.
 In addition, the risk of dry eye increases with age.

 Over-the-counter or prescription artificial tears may be used to add moisture to your eyes.
 In some cases, our eye doctors may recommend blocking your tear ducts using punctal plugs.
 Our ophthalmologists will diagnose the cause of your dry eye and recommend treatments to relieve your symptoms.
 To treat your dry eye symptoms, we offer Oasis Tears as well as EyePromise EZTears vitamins at a special offer.
 If you suffer from Dry Eye, our Dry Eye Center is here to help.